Reckitt Benckiser Group (LON:RB) Given a GBX 6,600 Price Target at The Goldman Sachs Group

-Reckitt Benckiser Group (LON:RB – Get Rating) has been assigned a GBX 6,600 ($83.05) target price by equities research analysts at The Goldman Sachs Group in a report issued on Monday, Marketbeat.com reports.
+The Goldman Sachs Group set a GBX 6,600 ($83.50) price target on Reckitt Benckiser Group (LON:RB – Get Rating) in a report issued on Monday, Marketbeat reports.

-Other equities research analysts have also recently issued research reports about the company.
-Sanford C. Bernstein set a GBX 5,300 ($66.69) price target on Reckitt Benckiser Group in a research note on Friday, April 29th.
-Credit Suisse Group set a GBX 7,700 ($96.89) price target on Reckitt Benckiser Group in a research note on Wednesday, March 30th.
-Jefferies Financial Group set a GBX 5,425 ($68.26) price target on Reckitt Benckiser Group in a research note on Monday, May 23rd.
-JPMorgan Chase & Co. set a GBX 8,500 ($106.96) price target on Reckitt Benckiser Group in a research note on Wednesday, April 27th.
-Finally, UBS Group set a GBX 8,000 ($100.67) target price on Reckitt Benckiser Group in a research note on Monday.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of GBX 7,265.91 ($91.43).
+Several other equities research analysts have also recently weighed in on the company.
+UBS Group set a GBX 8,000 ($101.21) price target on Reckitt Benckiser Group in a research note on Monday.
+Sanford C. Bernstein set a GBX 5,300 ($67.05) price target on Reckitt Benckiser Group in a research note on Friday, April 29th.
+Credit Suisse Group set a GBX 7,700 ($97.42) target price on Reckitt Benckiser Group in a report on Wednesday, March 30th.
+Jefferies Financial Group set a GBX 5,425 ($68.64) target price on Reckitt Benckiser Group in a report on Monday, May 23rd.
+Finally, Deutsche Bank Aktiengesellschaft set a GBX 7,200 ($91.09) target price on Reckitt Benckiser Group in a report on Friday, February 18th.
+Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of Buy and an average price target of GBX 7,265.91 ($91.93).

 Reckitt Benckiser Group plc manufactures, markets, and sells health, hygiene, and home products.
 The company offers acne treatment creams, facial washes, and cleansing pads; disinfection, hygiene, and first aid products; condoms, sex toys, and lubricants; heartburn and indigestion solutions; and cough and chest congestion, multi-symptom, and sinus remedies for adults and children under the Clearasil, Dettol, Durex, Gaviscon, and Mucinex brands.